Week 6 — PCB Production

 Without this cable, the machine can't accurately find the PCB surface, which can lead to cutting too shallow (copper not removed) or too deep (broken tools and damaged boards).

-A few days later I ran into Anthony and wanted him to help me with troubleshooting.
-He said you need to write code to make the whole thing work.
+A few days later I ran into Anthony and wanted him to help me troubleshoot.
+He said I needed to write code to make the whole thing work.

 This chart has all the information about which pin does what.